 To reduce the burden placed on the voluntary members, the RTF budget supports funding for one full-time manager and contracted technical support.
-The RTF Manager is a Council employee whose responsibility is to oversee day to day operation of the RTF.
+The RTF Manager is a Council employee whose responsibility is to oversee day-to-day operation of the RTF.
 This includes developing and managing work plans, managing contracts, developing quarterly and annual reports, and interfacing with the Council.
-Approximately 10 percent of the RTF budget goes to this function.
+Approximately 6 percent of the RTF budget goes to this function in 2024.

-The largest portion of the budget (around 50 percent in 2023) supports a team of dedicated contract analysts that conduct the bulk of technical analysis on behalf of the RTF.
+The largest portion of the budget (around 59 percent in 2024) supports a team of dedicated contract analysts that conduct the bulk of technical analysis on behalf of the RTF.
 The RTF transitioned to this team approach from one-off contracts as a way of ensuring greater consistency in analysis across work products and providing flexibility in workflow for achieving annual work plan goals.
-The 2020-2024 funding levels are sufficient to support up to six contract analysts annually.
+The 2024 funding levels are sufficient to support up to seven contract analysts.

-The remaining 40 percent of the budget is set aside for specific contracts in support of work plan goals.
+The remaining 35 percent of the budget is set aside for specific contracts in support of work plan goals.
 This work generally falls into one of the following categories: 1) contracting with a firm to act as a third party for quality control review, 2) supporting members attendance at meetings, and 3) expanding the technical capabilities of the team for specific projects or tool development.